carpentries-incubator/efficient-computing-in-julia/episodes/120-allocations.md

 - Apply a code transformation to write to pre-allocated memory.
 :::

+## About Memory

+There are roughly two types of memory in a computer program:

+- stack: memory that lives statically inside a function.
+This memory is very fast, but the size is limited and has to be known at **compile time**.
+Examples: variables of known size created in a block scope, and released after.
+- heap: memory that is associated with the entire process.
+Needs to be allocated.
+Examples: arrays, strings.
+In general heap allocation (and freeing) is slow: the process has to ask the OS for memory.

+Later on we will talk some more about memory.
+In the current episode we'll see how we can reduce allocations.

+## Logistic map

 Logistic growth (in economy or biology) is sometimes modelled using the recurrence formula:

 $$N_{i+1} = r N_{i} (1 - N_{i}),$$